maidsafe-archive/SystemDocs/en/detail/Routing.md

 ###NAT Traversal

 An objective of Routing has been enabling communication between each pair of nodes in the network, regardless of their network configuration settings.
-Routing in combination with [MaidSafe-RUDP](https://github.com/maidsafe/MaidSafe-RUDP/wiki) performs [hole punching](http://www.brynosaurus.com/pub/net/p2pnat/) to enable direct connection between each pair of nodes.
+Routing in combination with [SAFE Network-RUDP](https://github.com/maidsafe/MaidSafe-RUDP/wiki) performs [hole punching](http://www.brynosaurus.com/pub/net/p2pnat/) to enable direct connection between each pair of nodes.
 Hole punching is achievable as long as both nodes are not behind symmetric routers.
 If both nodes are behind symmetric routers, routing enables communication between two nodes by choosing a third node acting as proxy between the two nodes behind symmetric routers.